aaditya464/traffic_mangement_system_using_queue_sensor/README.md

 Traffic Mangement using queue sensor
 This project is embedded project.
-Please see diagram file to understand the program well.
+Please first see the diagram file and then program_density file.